-- Recommendation 3: That the government increase the disbursement quota payout from 3.5% to 5% or 6%. - Recommendation 4: That the government ensure that each donor advised fund is required to disburse a certain percentage per year per fund. - Recommendation 5: That the government roll out additional educational programs to assist Canadian charities and non-profits understand their compliance obligations including how charities can be engaged in appropriate non-partisan political activities. - Recommendation 6: That the government require charities to demonstrate annually in their reporting that they actually have a "public benefit", rather than this being assumed - Recommendation 7: That the government reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to fund educational initiatives within the sector to increase compliance. - Recommendation 8: That the government consider a system where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients. - Recommendation 9: That the government establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts. - Recommendation 10: That the government respond to the Canada Without Poverty decision by introducing legislative changes that allow for registered charities to be engaged in some non-partisan political activities without flooding the charitable sector with dark money.
+- Recommendation 3: That the Federal government increase the disbursement quota payout from 3.5% to 5% or 6%. - Recommendation 4: That the Federal government ensure that each donor advised fund is required to disburse a certain percentage per year per fund. - Recommendation 5: That the Federal government roll out additional educational programs to assist Canadian charities and non-profits understand their compliance obligations. - Recommendation 6: That the Federal government reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to fund educational initiatives within the sector to increase compliance. - Recommendation 7: That the Federal government require charities to demonstrate annually in their reporting that they actually have a "public benefit", rather than this being assumed. - Recommendation 8: That the Federal government consider a system where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients as is currently in Australia. - Recommendation 9: That the Federal government establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts or inappropriate private benefits. - Recommendation 10: That the Federal government providing funding to CRA to improve the transparency of the T3010 Registered Charity Information Return.